How to Keep Lizards Out of Garage

 1. Shelter: Lizards may enter garages in search of shelter, especially during cold or wet weather.
 Garages can provide a warm and dry place for lizards to hide and take refuge.

 2. Food: Lizards may enter garages in search of food, especially if there are insects or other small rodents present.
-Garages can provide a source of sustenance for lizards if they are able to find food there.
+Garages can provide a source of sustenance for lizards if they can find food there.

 3. Accidental entry: Lizards may accidentally enter garages through cracks or openings in the structure.
 Lizards are small and can squeeze through very small spaces, so it’s important to seal up any openings to prevent them from entering.